Share the love

 The diagnosis of perimenopause can usually be made through a woman’s medical history, her menstrual history, as well as her signs and symptoms.

-Your family GP or the GP at your local health center can guide you and if necessary refer you for a consultation within the Gynaecology clinic.
+Your family GP or the GP at your local health centre can guide you and, if necessary, refer you for a consultation within the Gynaecology clinic.

 If your symptoms persist following prescribed treatments, or if you are unable to take HRT, your GP may also refer you to a menopause specialist.